-CDC Works 24/7: Feel free to view the CDC Works 24/7 videoexternal icon before your first day to see the exciting opportunities that await you at CDC.
+CDC Works 24/7: Feel free to view the CDC Works 24/7 video before your first day to see the exciting opportunities that await you at CDC.

 Are you a scientist engaged in public health research, studies, training or investigations?
 You may qualify for a fellowship.
 Explore our programs below to find one that is right for you.

 Whether your background is in medicine, health care, research, or operations, you can help fight diseases and epidemics to make our nation, and the world, a better place for all to live and thrive.
 Saving lives and protecting people around the world—that’s what CDC is all about.

 CDC mission support jobs play an integral role in supporting CDC's front line.
 Whether the duties are negotiating and procuring contracts or typing memorandums for the CDC director, each job is essential and contributes greatly to the success of meeting the agency's mission.